ArvidEllan/ArvidEllan/README.md

 - 👋 Hi, I’m Ellan a DevOps Engineer/ cloud infrastructure architect
 - 👀 I’m interested in Devops , CyberSecurity & Cloud
-- 🌱 I’m currently learning Python, .Net ,Golang ,CI/CD
+- 🌱 I’m currently learning Python, .Net ,Golang ,Automating CI/CD pipelines
 - 💞️ I’m looking to collaborate on projects or anything curious to contribute on/work on
 - 📫 You can reach me  on gmail at ellanwambugu6@gmail.com